codatio/codat-docs/docs/underwriting/setting-up.md

 ---
-title: "Setting up for the demo app"
+title: "Set up the demo app"
 description: "Prepare your Codat instance and local environment for the underwriting app execution"
 ---